California Greyhound Adoption

 • Doggie treats, like dog food, should not contain corn, preservatives or additives with dyes or sugar.

 • Treats should not be greater than 25% of your dogs' daily intake.
 Make getting a treat fun.
-When your hound does something right, reward it with a treat, they love praise and rewards, Mother Hubbard or Canidae doggie treats are great and dogs love them.
+When your hound does something right, reward it with a treat, they love praise and rewards, only use MADE in USA doggie treats.

 • Do not give your dog pig ears, rawhide or cow hooves.
-They can splinter and choke your hound.
-They may contain chemicals harmful to your hound since they come from cattle outside the U.S.
+They may contain chemicals harmful to your hound since they come from cattle outside the U.S. NEVER GIVE YOUR DOG ANY CHICKEN JERKY ARE CHICKEN TREATS EVEN IF THEY ARE MADE IN THE USA.
+There have been many recalls and they can splinter and choke your hound.

 • Watching your pet's diet, including treats, can help suppress flatulence.
 The stress, newness, change of diet and treats - all affect their gastric system.